lospec/lospec-discord-bot/README.md

 6. Follow through the instructions in the web browser and add your bot to your development server.

 ### Running the bot
-To run the bot, access the project working directory in a terminal and run `npm run run`.
+To run the bot, access the project working directory in a terminal and run `npm start`.

 ## Modules